247 Learning Literally On The Go

 It’s a fairly wide river.

-And all of a sudden, when it comes through the Wisconsin Dells, it necks in between these rock formations called Dells, and it gets deeper.
+All of a sudden, when it comes through the Wisconsin Dells, it necks in between these rock formations called Dells, and it gets very deep.

 I paddle through there.